 The French-American exchange stems from an exhibition of the works of Beauford Delaney organized by the Wells International Foundation (WIF) at the Columbia Global Centers, in the 6th arrondissement of Paris, in 2016.
 As interest for the exhibition grew in France and in the U.S., WIF founder and CEO Monique Y. Wells – who has lived in Paris more than 20 years – decided to establish a “sister city” partnership between Knoxville and Paris.

 For the exchange, the City of Paris selected Jean Zay Elementary School, a public school in the 14th arrondissement, the neighborhood where Beauford Delaney lived from 1962 to 1975.
-For a week next October, French and American students will walk in the footsteps of the modernist painter, tour the Montparnasse district, learn about other famous African-American expatriates who lived in Paris, and visit the Pompidou Center Museum, which has a painting by Delaney in its collection.
+For a week next October, French and American students will walk in the footsteps of the modernist painter, tour the Montparnasse district, learn about other famous African-American expatriates who lived in Paris, and visit the Centre Pompidou museum, which has a painting by Delaney in its collection.